All Products

 Flow control functions

-The functions are used to manage processes, receive logs, and call other functions to process logs based on specific conditions.
+These functions manage process flow, receive logs, and conditionally invoke other functions to process logs.

 e_if, e_switch, and e_if_else.